cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ### Equivalence of Keys

-This notion of equivalence must be used to determine whether keys in maps are duplicates or distinct.
+The specific data model applying to a CBOR data item is used to determine whether keys occurring in maps are duplicates or distinct.

-* All numbers are compared by their numeric value.

-  * Integer data items with the same value are equal regardless of how many bytes are used to encode them.

-  * Floating point data items with the same value are equal regardless of how many bytes are used to encode them.

-  * An integer value encoded as a floating point data item is equivalent to the same value encoded as an integer

-* Byte strings and text strings are compared by their binary content.

-  * A different length encoding has no effect on equivalence.

-  * A byte string is equal to a text string if they have the same binary content.

-* Two arrays are equal if all their items are in the same order and equal.
+At the generic data model level, numerically equivalent integer and floating point values are distinct from each other, as they are from the various big numbers (Tags 2 to 5).
+Similarly, text strings are distinct from byte strings, even if composed of the same bytes.
+A tagged value is distinct from an untagged value or from a value tagged with a different tag.

+Within each of these groups, numeric values are distinct unless they are numerically equal (specifically, -0.0 is equal to 0.0); for the purpose of map key equivalence, NaN (not a number) values are equivalent if they have the same significand after zero-extending both significands at the right to 64 bits.

+(Byte and text) strings are compared byte by byte, arrays element by element, and are equal if they have the same number of bytes/elements and the same values at the same positions.
-* Two maps are equal if they have the same set of pairs regardless of their order; pairs are equal if both the key and value are equal.
+Two maps are equal if they have the same set of pairs regardless of their order; pairs are equal if both the key and value are equal.

-* Tags have no effect in determining equality of a data item, if two items are equal then they are equal irrespective of any tags that either or both may have.
+Tagged values are equal if both the tag and the value are equal.

-* Simple values are equal if they simply have the same value.
+Simple values are equal if they simply have the same value.

-Nothing else is equal, a simple value 2 is not equivalent to an integer 2 and an array cannot be equivalent to a map with the same values and sequential integer keys.
+Nothing else is equal in the generic data model, a simple value 2 is not equivalent to an integer 2 and an array is never equivalent to a map.

+As discussed in {{specific-data-models}}, specific data models can make values equivalent for the purpose of comparing map keys that are distinct in the generic data model.
+Note that this implies that a generic decoder may deliver a decoded map to an application that needs to be checked for duplicate map keys by that application (alternatively, the decoder may provide a programming interface to perform this service for the application).
+Specific data models cannot distinguish values for map keys that are equal for this purpose at the generic data model level.

 ## Undefined Values {#undefined-values}